techxpert1/IDFetcherBot/README.md

-Or just do a manual install as seen below (Takes longer, not recommended for beginers.
+You could also just do a manual install as seen below (Takes like a LOT longer and runs off your computer, not recommended for beginners.)

 # Or